michijs/michijs/README.md

 - callback: A function that returns a value of type T.
 - deps: An array of dependencies that the callback function depends on.

+#### useAsyncComputedObserve
+It is used for computing a value and observing its changes.
+Takes four arguments:
+- callback: A function that returns a promise of type T.
+- initialValue: Initial value of type T.
+- deps: Dependencies to watch for changes.
+- options: Optional object that may contain onBeforeUpdate and onAfterUpdate callback functions.

 #### useComputedObserve
 It is used for computing a value and observing its changes.
 Takes three arguments:
-- callback: A function that returns a promise of type T.
+- callback: A function that returns a value of type T.
 - deps: Dependencies to watch for changes.
-- initialValue: Initial value of type T. Useful if the callback is a promise
 - options: Optional object that may contain onBeforeUpdate and onAfterUpdate callback functions.

 #### useStringTemplate